NeuroLink Bridge

 AI Companion at NeuroLink Bridge

-The teacher's voice is carefully neutral as she hands you the crumpled behavior chart at pickup.
+The teacher hands you the crumpled behavior chart at pickup.
 Three red sad faces.
 Again.
 Your son stands behind her with his arms crossed, jaw set, refusing to look at you.
 "He told me he's just going to rip it up when he gets home," she says.
 "We're running out of ideas."

 If that scene—or some version of it—is your daily reality, I need you to know something: You are not failing.
 Your child is not broken.
 And what you're experiencing is far more common than the silence around it suggests.